Vietnam.vn - Nền tảng quảng bá Việt Nam

 The palace is not only the residence of the royal family, but also the venue for important political and diplomatic events.
 This is also the place that witnessed many events that changed the course of French history, including the Treaty of Versailles that ended World War I. When you join the tour of the Palace of Versailles, you will understand that this is not only a massive architectural work but also a historical witness to a turbulent period.

-2. Luxurious architecture
+2. Lavish architecture

 Versailles combines many artistic styles from Baroque, Rococo to Neoclassical, reflecting the development and changes of historical periods (Photo source: Collected)

 The most prominent of these is the Hall of Mirrors – the heart of the palace.
 The room is nearly 73 meters long, with 17 large windows reflecting light from 17 opposite mirrors, creating an unprecedentedly splendid scene.
-This was once the place where lavish royal banquets were held, and was also the place where the Treaty of Versailles was signed in 1919.
+This was once the place where lavish royal banquets were held, and was also the place where the Versailles Treaty was signed in 1919.

-In addition, the system of stairs, the exquisitely painted ceilings, and the elaborate sculptures in each room make visitors admire.
+In addition, the system of stairs, the exquisitely painted ceilings, and the elaborate sculptures in each room make visitors amazed.
 Traveling to the Palace of Versailles is an opportunity to admire the perfect combination of power, art and royal aesthetics.

 3. Royal Garden